JoonasPel/steamplayers/README.md

 processing.
 The first Lambda reads all game IDs from RDS and sends them as chunks into SQS.
 Items in SQS trigger concurrent Lambdas that collect and process data into RDS.
 This is needed because Steam API allows one game per request.
-Afterwards another Lambda calculates trending games, and finally last Lambda puts all the data that is needed by clients to Elasticache.
+Afterwards another Lambda calculates trending games, and finally last Lambda puts all the data that is needed by clients to ElastiCache.

 ### Cache:

-After the most recent data has been collected and processed, it is updated to the Elasticache(redis) with full cache invalidation to allow users to receive the data as fast as possible.
+After the most recent data has been collected and processed, it is updated to the ElastiCache(redis) with full cache invalidation to allow users to receive the data as fast as possible.
 With additional cost, caching in API Gateway could also be used.
 This approach also importantly isolates the user traffic from the core backend, meaning that it